johnthwong/johnthwong.github.io/index.md

 ## Non-Econ Projects

 ### [Reclassifying Civil Servants as Political Appointees Is Just Bad](https://www.progressivepolicy.org/blogs/trumps-schedule-f-would-transform-the-civil-service-to-weaponize-government/)
-I co-authored a short piece with Progressive Policy Institute, highlighting the *most* insidious part of the 45th's agenda for a potential second term: Schedule F.
+I co-authored a short piece, published with Progressive Policy Institute, highlighting the *most* insidious part of the 45th's agenda for a potential second term: Schedule F.

 ### [Compossible Rights Must Restrict Speech](https://philpapers.org/rec/WONCRM)
 My political philosophy thesis where I do conceptual analysis on rights.
 Received an A+ and has since seen over 200 downloads!